IB Diploma Results

 I would love to use my Data Science and Economics skills to solve problems that the world faces today – especially those that have something to do with the environment."

 “I genuinely think that the work I produced with my personal tutor and the general support I received from ICS made me a better student and helped me achieve top grades at ICS and now at university.”

 -Eugenie, Graduated in 2019

 Results from the 2020 International Schools Assessment (ISA), the annual international test which measures Year 4-6 academic performance around the world, shows ICS London students performing exceedingly well across all subjects.

-We are proud of the achievement in the ISA Assessment which is focuses on Primary School core competencies.
+We are proud of the achievement in the ISA Assessment which is focused on Primary School core competencies.

 In 2019 the Telegraph ranked ICS London #11 for A-level equivalent results, from small independent schools, in all of the United Kingdom.
 This was a ranking result provided by the Independent Schools Council (ISC), which also recognises ICS London.